-Friday 15th January- ‘Learn with a Lord’- Parliament Education session.
+Friday 7th May - ‘Learn with a Lord’- Parliament Education session (rescheduled)

 We had lots of fun partcicipating in a variety of team games in FunFest.
 Even though it challenged our ability to cooperate and play fairly when very excited and tired (both very important skills to develop), there were plenty of smiles around.
 Well done!